-- the pancreas in the production of digestive enzymes,
+- the pancreas, in the production of digestive enzymes,

 - the liver,

-- the bowel
+- the intestine,

-The most recurrent symptoms are:
+The most common symptoms are:

-- persistent cough and difficult breathing,
+- persistent cough and difficult breathing

 - progressive loss of lung function,

-- chronic diarrhea, oily and malodorous stools,
+- chronic diarrhea, oily and foul-smelling stools,

-- in some cases, intestinal obstruction at birth (Meconium Ileus),
+- in some cases intestinal obstruction at birth (meconium ileus),